JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 ## 1.5 Summary

-Functional requirements: what it shold do, such as allowing data to be stored, retrieved, searched, and processed in various ways.
+Functional requirements: what it should do, such as allowing data to be stored, retrieved, searched, and processed in various ways.

 Non-functional requirements: general properties like security, reliability, compliance, scalability, compatibility, and maintainability.